techworldwithmurali/kubernetes-zero-to-hero/README.md

 15. **Access Endpoint:**
     - Once initialized, note the domain endpoint (e.g., `search-dev-es-zuiy5hqs7l4kp27kwpwkmkhvbu.us-east-1.es.amazonaws.com`) from the General Information section.

-# Create a Index Name fluent_bit
+### Create a Index Name fluent_bit
 To create an index named `fluent_bit` in Amazon OpenSearch Service (formerly known as Amazon Elasticsearch Service), you typically use tools like the AWS Console or API calls.
-Here’s a basic outline of how you would do it using the AWS Console:

 1. **Navigate to Amazon OpenSearch Service:**
    - Sign in to the [AWS Management Console](https://aws.amazon.com/console/) and go to the Amazon OpenSearch Service section.